KittyGiraudel/jekyll-boilerplate/README.md

 * Some project-agnostic base styles have been added.
 * Normalize.css has been added.
 * `.DS_Store` and `node_modules` have been added to `.gitignore`.
+* The `jekyll-feed` gem has been added to automate Atom feed generation.
+* The `jekyll-sitemap` gem has been added to automate sitemap generation.

 ### Editions